dadosbon2/NgramsProjekt/README.md

 # Project Description
 As part of our Data Mining course, we reproduce selected experiments from the paper and extend them with our own investigations.
 Our work includes:

-- Reproducing key figures (e.g. Figure 5: N-gram matching vs model predictions)
+- Reproducing Figure 5: N-gram matching vs model predictions

-- Implementing rule complexity analyses (σ-complexity)
+- Reproducing Table 13 & 14: Top-1 accuracy and average distance between model predictions and N-gram rules on TinyStories

 - Designing new experiments to explore linguistic properties of N-gram rules

 - Writing a final report summarizing our results